disk91/WioLoRaWANFieldTester/README.md

 - Ready for industrial production with credential commissioning
 - Support firmware upgrade w/o credential loss (LoRa-E5 only)
 - Reduce uplink messages when device is not moving / out of coverage
+- Discovery Mode - allow to see hotspot communications on a map (external website)
+- Works with TTN and Helium

 ### Coming later features
 - manage US915 SF10 differently (donwlink size too large by default)